- UCAS Code: Q3M1

 As part of your experience, you’ll get the chance to work with award-winning scholars and creative writers.
 We have a reputation for getting to know students as individuals.
-We also offer a wide range of options, many of them unique in the UK, reflecting our staff interests and expertise.
+We also offer a wide range of options, many of them unique in the UK, reflecting our staff's interests and expertise.

-There's a number of ways you can study Law at Strathclyde.
+There are a number of ways you can study Law at Strathclyde.
 You can study the BA degree or in combination with another subject.

 Law involves the study of the obligations, duties and rights which every member of society has in relation to one another and to the State.
 The study of Law is regarded not as purely vocational, but part of a broader education.
 Please note that studying Law within the BA degree will not qualify you for entry to the legal profession.
 For professional qualifications in Law students follow the LLB programme.

 Our BA degrees in Humanities & Social Sciences are broad-based to start with.
 In Year 1, you'll study three subjects, including your chosen subject(s).

 What you’ll study

 All students take one English & Creative Writing class in each semester of the first year.
 These classes introduce the advanced study of literature and include a focus on research methods and techniques for writing essays – with the option of using a creative as well as critical approach.

 Texts studied currently include Shakespeare, Othello; Bronte, Jane Eyre; Rhys, Wide Sargasso Sea; Woolf, Flush; Kay, Trumpet; Defoe, Robinson Crusoe, and a range of poetry from the Renaissance to contemporary slam and rap.

 In the second year, students take two core classes over two semesters: Writing Through Time 1 and 2.

 You then have a choice of one or two interdisciplinary electives: